Impact that Sustainable Supply Chains Have on Business and Reputation

 Investors had been asking the firm about its sustainability initiatives, spurred on by the rise of socially responsible investments.
 These questions from investors caused Biogen Idec to focus on the issue, and the benefits followed as they took action.

-Between 2006 and 2013, the business reduced its water intensity by 66%, energy intensity by 57%, greenhouse gas emissions intensity by 64%, and by 2012 had stopped sending waste to landfill sites altogether.
+Between 2006 and 2013, the business reduced its water intensity by 66%, energy intensity by 57%, and greenhouse gas emissions intensity by 64%, and by 2012 had stopped sending waste to landfill sites altogether.

 Once Biogen Idec had sorted out its own internal processes, it then moved to its leading suppliers, and asked the top five to evaluate their greenhouse gas emissions as it sought to improve sustainability further up the supply chain and raise awareness of the issues facing the life sciences industry.